-Cash and cash equivalents are carried at fair value using a level 1 fair value measurement.
-The carrying value of short-term investments, receivables, and accounts payable and accrued liabilities approximate their fair value because of the short-term nature of these instruments.
+Cash is carried at fair value using a level 1 fair value measurement.
+The carrying value of short-term investments, receivables, prepaid expenses, accounts payable and accrued liabilities and Mexican mining taxes and other payables approximate their fair value because of the short-term nature of these instruments.